-Exhibit 1 (see next page) shows how many filings PBGC has received since the implementation of the PPA changes.
+Exhibit 1 shows how many filings PBGC has received since the implementation of the PPA changes.
 Because filing is done on a controlled group basis, it is common for one filing to contain information on more than one plan.
 For that reason, Exhibit 1 also provides information on the number of plans reported in 4010 filings.
-These plans generally represent less than 2% of the PBGC-insured single-employer plan universe.
+These plans generally represent less than 3% of the plans in the PBGC-insured single-employer plan universe.